 Catrin Pugh was a normal young girl with her dreams and life in front of her, until in an instant everything changed forever.
 In 2013 she sustained horrific burn injuries but has beaten all the odds to not to only astonish medical staff, her family and her friends with her resilience but to deliver some of the most inspirational speeches you will ever hear.
 She is also a disability model.

 ExpertiseBeauty, Disability, Diversity, Motivation & Inspiration, psychology & mental health awareness

 Read more about Catrin Pugh

 Her gap year was to be skiing led and she going to work a season in a ski resort to begin with seemed like the obvious choice.
-So at the age of 18, she spent five months working in a hotel in Alpe D’huez, France, and had an amazing time meeting new people and gaining new life experiences.
+So at the age of 18, she spent five months working in a hotel in Alpe D’huez, France.
+Thoroughly enjoying her self she had an amazing time meeting new people and gaining new life experiences.
 This time away made Catrin want to continue travelling around the world and she was looking forward to getting home to begin planning her next adventure.
 Sadly that journey home in April 2013 turned her life upside down and changed her forever.

 Rotary District 1180

 British Equestrian Federation

 High Efficiency Heating

 We booked Catrin Pugh as our inspirational keynote speaker of the day who agreed to share her extraordinary story with us.
 In a presentation that was humbling, heart rending and at times quite shocking she described her incredible recovery and gave us an insight into the daily challenges she had faced.
 Catrin did this with great eloquence, splashes of humour and a positive approach that has served her so well.
 It is a miraculous story and Catrin tells it very well.
 She came to speak to a room full of NHS GP practice managers who have seen it all – or thought they had.
 She made a huge positive impact on us all and I would not hesitate to recommend her.